lhf552004/HydrophoneMonitor/README.md

 ## Hydrophone Monitor

 This is simulation project, using Qt and C++ project.
-It uses qmake to generate make file
+It uses qmake to generate make file.

+It is time serie plot.

 ## Install